tonkeeper/ton-connect/TonConnect2.md

 TON blockchain enables creation of trust-minimized applications and services.

-TON apps may control various assets (coins, tokens, NFTs etc.) according to the publicly auditable and immutable logic performed by the blockchain.
+TON apps control various assets (coins, tokens, NFTs etc.) according to the publicly auditable and immutable logic performed by the blockchain.
 This way users do not have to place trust in closed private systems to not censor or steal their money.

 Access to TON apps is controlled by the wallets: regular applications that keep users’ cryptographic keys on their devices.
 Wallets enable users to sign into applications and authorize blockchain transactions.

-The goal of Ton Connect is to enable smooth and safe interaction between wallets, services and apps.
+The goal of Ton Connect is to enable smooth and safe interaction between _wallets_, _services_ and _apps_.

+### Features of Ton Connect

+**Transaction authorization**: apps and services use Ton Connect to request transaction signature from the user’s wallet.
+Ton Connect offers convenient and secure protocol to approve transaction in one click.

+**Sign-in without passwords**: users may register and sign into a service with just their TON wallet without having to create and memorize additional passwords.

+**Apps identification**: Ton Connect uses TON DNS to securely identify apps and services to the users without relying on centralized 3rd parties.

 ### Apps vs services